-Back in 1986 GM introduced the factory security systems, also known as immobilizers.
-In doing so, they were planting an expensive time-bomb in each and every one of the affected vehicles.
-Given the impact of those systems in the years since the systems were introduced, it’s not really clear whether the intention was really to provide additional security, or to generate a new revenue stream for GM parts manufacturers and dealerships.
+Back in 1986 the GM Passkey security systems, also known as immobilizers, were introduced.
+In doing so, an expensive time-bomb was implanted in each and every one of the affected vehicles.
+Given the impact of the GM Passkey systems in the years since they were introduced, it’s not really clear whether the intention was really to provide additional security, or to generate a new revenue stream.

 GM PASSKey goes by many names